kafein-product-space/mkdocs-pc/docs/contrib.md

 ## Getting Started

-To get started with the project, you'll need:
+"To get started with the project, you'll need:"
 - Python 3.7 or later installed on your system.
 - A package manager like `pip` or `pipenv`.